dingalapadum/fundamentals/git/README.md

 # see _all_ git variables.
 You can also add --local or --global to only
 see the corresponding config - the merge of both configs is applied.
 ```
 Global properties are written to ``~/.gitconfig``.
 Local properties are stored in ``.git/config``.
 You could also write directly to these files respectively.
-I suggest you have a look at it.
+I encourage you to have a look at them.

 ## Index and committing

+A 'unit' of change is called a ``commit`` - a ``commit`` is a set of changes, with some meta-data like an id, author a parent-commit to name a few.

+The index is where we put the files that you want to include in your next commit.
 ```
-# stage files to index.
-The 'index' is where you put the files that you wan't to include in your next commit.
+# stage files to 'index'.
 git add <file1> <file2> <file3>
 git add . # add all files that changed